 Unfortunately, he was interviewing for residency posts that month.
 "I was drenched in sweat" at more than one interview, he said.
 "They thought I was nervous.
 I wasn't.
 I was in a lot of pain."
 He also lost 50 pounds in 30 days.

 Long soaks in the tub and doses of naproxen helped with the pain, but it finally drove him to the emergency room at HonorHealth Scottsdale Shea Medical Center.
-Tests revealed an unanticipated diagnosis from hematologic oncologist Tara Iyengar, MD: Matt had acute lymphoblastic leukemia.
+Tests revealed an unanticipated diagnosis — Matt had acute lymphoblastic leukemia.

 The chemo was tough, Matt admitted.
 "I had profound side effects, vomiting mostly.
 I needed blood transfusions.
 During outpatient chemo, I got Cushing syndrome — the rounded face, high blood pressure, etc. — from corticosteroid medication."

-After a month's stay in the hospital, Matt got some great news from Dr. Iyengar on Christmas Eve, 2013: He was in remission and could go home before facing the bone marrow transplant.
+After a month's stay in the hospital, Matt got some great news from Dr. Iyengar on Christmas Eve.
+He was in remission and could go home before facing a bone marrow transplant, which would help reduce his risk of the leukemia returning.

 Matt's brother, Josh, 18 months his senior and living in Taiwan, sent a cheek swab to the lab for testing.
-Could he save his brother's life by being a match and donating bone marrow cells?
-With a 25 percent chance, the news was great — he was a match!
+It turned out that he was a match and could donate bone marrow cells to save his brother's life.

 Matt faced high-dose chemotherapy to kill any remaining leukemia cells before the transplant.
-"The chemo also dumbs down the immune system to help the patient's body accept the donor's stem cells," Dr. Abbas said.
-"And, yes, it's tough on the patient."
+This helps allow the immune system to help the patient's body accept the donor's stem cells.

-Finally, in March 2014, he went home where Kellie and his passion for their Australian shepherds Beaker and Bunsen boosted his recovery.
-"Our dogs have big personalities," he said with a grin.
+When he finally returned home, Kellie and their Australian shepherds Beaker and Bunsen boosted his recovery.

-Professors at the University of Arizona-Phoenix College of Medicine allowed him to shuffle his final courses a bit, and he returned to his final courses in med school, wearing a mask at the back of the classroom to safeguard his compromised immune system.
+Professors at the University of Arizona-Phoenix College of Medicine allowed him to shuffle his final courses a bit, and he returned to medical school, wearing a mask at the back of the classroom to safeguard his compromised immune system.
 "It all worked out.
-I recovered, and I graduated."
-Matt said.
+I recovered, and I graduated," Matt said.

-Next Matt had to decide if he should delay his demanding surgical residency and its 75-plus hours a week.
-"No one in surgery understands leukemia," he said with a smile.
-Ultimately, he took it on and hasn't regretted it.
+Now, two years after his transplant, his prognosis is great.
+He moved forward with his demanding surgical residency and its 75-plus hours a week.
 He loves to learn, and that happens every single day on the job.

 What did he learn from cancer?
 "Life is sweeter now," he said.
 "A walk around the block after I got home from the hospital was beautiful.
 And what I consider to be important has changed.
 I feel like I have less time now — less time to live my life."

 He still has big dreams.
 "My goal as a doctor is to help someone.
 I want to change the healthcare system for the better, for the patient.
-I've learned that patients just want to be heard, and that doesn't always happen, especially for difficult patients."
+I've learned that patients just want to be heard, and that doesn't always happen."

-In 10 years, he sees himself with another degree, in statistics probably.
-Or maybe in research or business.
+In 10 years, he sees himself with another degree, likely in statistics but possibly research or business.

 "There's a lot to do and enjoy," he said.